fossapps/golang_starter/CONTRIBUTING.md

 Start Docker

-    docker-compose up // can pass -d if you don't want to use new tab)
+    docker-compose up // can pass -d if you don't want to use new terminal later)

 Run migrations